 This recent example is the result of not following the rules and law - NZ Herald 21 August 2022 - click on the link below:

-Every person wanting to supply radio transmitters in NZ must apply for a Licence to Supply Radio Transmitters, either as an individual or organisation.
+Every person wanting to supply radio transmitters in NZ must apply for a Licence to Supply Radio Transmitters, either as an individual or organisation must make an application.
 A supplier is any person in NZ who imports, manufactures, distributes, sells or installs electrical, electronic or radio products to the market.

 If the supplier also wants to supply unrestricted two-way radios described under the Prohibition Notice ‘“Unrestricted two-way radio notice 2018”, they must also apply to become a permitted person.
 Applying for a Licence to Supply and a permitted person is a two-step process.
 Please note that unrestricted radios can only be sold to qualified radio amateurs.